-On this question, however, the French cook, Monsieur Froggy, and his opponent are upon a perfect equality: as WALTER is for a repeal of the Corn Laws; but the people think that a reneal of of the Corn Laws; and, the refere, without reference to the rival men, they make measures their consideration; and they say, " what do you want !
-If a Corn Law repealer, you can have him in the person of a Roor Law repealer."
-But no., as your wealth depends upon our poverty, you would prefer neither to both.
+On this question, however, the French cook Monsieur Froggy, and his opponent are upon a perfect equality: as WALTER is for a repeal of the the New Poor Law is more necessary than a repeal of the Corn Laws; and, therefore, without reference to the rival men, they make measures their consideration; and they say, "what do you want !
+If a Corn Law repealer, you can have him in the person of a Poor Law repealer."
+But no, as your wealth depends upon our poverty, you would prefer take place when the delegates arrive.

 Now we like to be plain, and let us take a fair sample for a plain argument.
-Walter and East-MOPI: then, are proprietors of the leading Journals of their respective parties.
-Easthope calls himself liberal and WALEE illiberal.
-Now, the repeal of the Corn Laws is to be the next test of liberality, and WALTER, as well as Easthope, is up to the mark there; and then WALTER is beyond Easthope in LIC GRANT FOR EDUCATIONAL PURPOSES SHOULD | li'ografity upon the real question of cheap food, the repeal of the New Poor Law.
-But why mince the master !
-The Sun and the Whigs call all opposition to Whigs by the Chartists an "unholy alliance between Chartists and Tories."
-We ask, could an alliance be more unholy than with a bloody faction, who have consigned the best friends of the people to pena settlements, to felons' dungeous, and to death !
+Walter and East-HOPE then, are proprietors of the leading Journals of their respective parties.
+Easthope calls himself the Corn Laws is to be the next test of liberality. there; and then WALTER is beyond EASTHOPE in upon. liberality upon the real question of cheap food, the repeal of the New Poor Law.
+But why mince the matter?
+The Sun and the Whigs call all opposition to Whigs by the Chartists an "unholy alliance between Chartists and Tories," We ask, could an alliance be more unholy than with a bloody faction, who have consigned the best friends of the people to penal settlements, to felons' dungeons, and to death?

-Again, Dan and his myrmidons have told the Chartists that they are no one, no party, and have no power; but as Sweet tells the Tories to their faces, we hold the balance of power; and how can we show that power so effectually as by beating the enemy most immediately in our way, because in office !
+Again, Dan and his myrmidons have told the Chartists that they are no one, no party, and have no power; but as Sweet tells the Tories to their faces, we Martin, Birmingham, for Restoration Committee. hold the balance of power; and how can we show that power so effectually as by beating the enemy most immediately in our way, because in office ?

-If the Cha tists had a man of their ewn, and if it was a general election, then their duty would be to stand by their own man; but here they must use the name of each candidate as many times as he fall from them.
-The battle of truth against fraud their weight as the balance of power, and instead of has been nominated by different localities. tool of WALTER to beat the Wings.
+If the Chartists had a man of their own, and if it was a general election, then their duty would be to stand by their own man; but here they must use their weight as the balance of power, and instead of being longer made tools of, they must now make a tool of WALTER to beat the Whigs.

-the Whigs, upon the slightest chance of defeat, no strength. matter what the question is?
+The Sun says, "Mr. Somebody was recommended: but we don't want a Government hack."
+Why, the Whigs, upon the slightest chance of defeat, no strength. matter what the question is !